oruga-ui/oruga/packages/docs-next/documentation/customisation.md

 ConfigProgrammatic.setOptions(myThemeConfig);
 ```

-If you use the default global plugin export or any plugin of a component with a programmatic interface, this interface will be registered and can be accessed with `useOruga()`;
+If you use the default global plugin export or any plugin of a component with a programmatic interface, this interface will be registered and can be accessed with `useOruga()`:

 ```js
 import { useOruga } from "@oruga-ui/oruga-next";